sebtheo/kizzy-selenium-automation/README.md

 - **Error Recovery**: Continues operation even if individual bets fail
 - **Resource Cleanup**: Ensures browser instances are properly closed

+## Troubleshooting

+### Mismatch between Chrome version and ChromeDriver version

+Error:

+- `Message: session not created: cannot connect to chrome at 127.0.0.1:56001 from session not created: This version of ChromeDriver only supports Chrome version 139 Current browser version is 138.0.7204.184`

+Resolution:

+- The package `undetected-chromedriver` is used to attempt to bypass the bot protection.
+The browser is designed to auto-manage the driver for you, by using the latest chrome for best security and compatibility.
+However, if your local chrome is not up to date, you may need to go to [chrome://settings/help](chrome://settings/help) and update your chrome browser to the latest version.
+- If you are using a different browser, you may need to install the correct version of the driver for your browser.

 ## Disclaimer

 This tool is for educational and automation purposes only.
 Users are responsible for: